 Meet the Staff

-Shelby is the Operations Coordinator of First 5 Association.
+Shelby is the Senior Executive Administrator of the First 5 Association and CA Children & Families Foundation.
 Her solution-oriented approach and skillful handling of communications, schedules, and details keep Association projects on track and executed seamlessly.
-Prior to working at First 5, she was a full-time mom to her now 5-year-old son, and assisted entrepreneurs with their start-up office management needs.
-Her background is in accounting, including 7 years of providing concierge service to high-net worth clients.
-Shelby graduated summa cum laude with a Bachelor’s degree in Business Administration from St. Edward’s University in Austin, Texas.
+Before working at First 5, she was a financial assistant for clients through a Bay Area CPA firm.
+During the 0-5 years with her son, she remotely assisted entrepreneurs with their start-up office management needs.

 For the past 20 years, Tiana has been known as a behind-the-scenes, secret weapon for small to large companies, local to national non-profits, and industry associations.
 She's worked with organizations such as March of Dimes and Plumbing-Heating-Cooling Contractors to help achieve their goals through strategic branding, digital marketing, project management, and graphic design.
 When she's not working, she enjoys collecting any and all cat things, karaoke, music theory, Star Trek, and continuous improvement.

 Siana Amos is the Administrative Coordinator for First 5 Association of California.
 Prior to joining the Association, Siana supported communications, community outreach, and regional sustainability initiatives with the County of San Diego, and volunteer management and advocacy efforts through her work with Voices for Children.
 She brings expertise in program coordination, project management, and nonprofit development as well as a deep passion for supporting children and families.
 Siana received her Bachelor of Arts degree in Communication Studies with an emphasis in Public Service and Community Engagement and her Master of Nonprofit Administration degree from University of San Francisco.